amirongit/notecode/UnitTestingPrinciplesPractices&Patterns.md

 - types of dependencies
     - out of process
         - runs outside the application's execution process
-        - calls to these dependencies violates the "quick" attribute of unit tests
+        - calls to these dependencies violates the quick attribute of unit tests
     - shared
         - provides means for tests to affect each other's outcome
         - usually an static mutable field accessible by all unit tests